choishingwan/PRS-Tutorial/docs/target.md

 # print FID and IID for valid samples
 fwrite(valid[,c("FID","IID")], "EUR.valid.sample", sep="\t")
 ```

+??? note "How many samples were excluded due to high heterozygosity rate?"
+    - `7` samples were excluded

 # Check for mis-matched Sex information
 Sometimes, sample mislabeling can occur and will lead to invalid results.